 Presentation matters here.
 A tray helps your child see the beginning and end of the work.
 A small basket makes the choice feel readable.
 A cloth or sponge turns spills into part of the routine instead of a disaster.

 If you want a few tools that genuinely help, a set of small wooden trays makes shelf work easier because each activity has its own clear boundary.
-And if your child loves joining you at the counter, a toddler learning tower or a sturdier Guidecraft Kitchen Helper can unlock more real practical life than almost any toy purchase.
+And if your child loves joining you at the counter, a simple toddler learning tower or a sturdier Guidecraft Kitchen Helper can unlock more real practical life than almost any toy purchase.

 If your shelf still feels messy, our Montessori shelf setup guide will help you simplify it.